Policy Details Page

 The District will participate in transition planning conferences, arranged by the local lead agency as designee of the Part C lead agency for each student who may be eligible for preschool services.
 Transition plans will be designed to promote uninterrupted provision of appropriate services to the child.

 - The Early Childhood Special Education Coordinator will serve as the point of contact with the family resource coordinator for timely execution of transition planning conferences that are arranged at least 90 days before the students’ third birthday by the designee of the Part C agency;

-- The District will follow the procedures for obtaining consent and conducting an initial evaluation if it determines that the student will be evaluated to determine eligibility for Part B services
+- The District will follow the procedures for obtaining consent and conducting an initial evaluation, and provide prior written notice of the decision, if it determines that the student will be evaluated to determine eligibility for Part B services.

 The evaluation must be an individual assessment designed to determine:

-The district’s special education department shall select the members of the evaluation group.
-Members selected must be knowledgeable about the student and the areas of suspected disabilities.
+Members of the district’s evaluation team must be knowledgeable about the student and the areas of suspected disabilities.
 Qualifications of a group member include having the appropriate professional license or certification and may include outside practitioners when necessary.
-When assessing for specific learning disabilities, the parent and a group of qualified professionals must be part of the group.
-If the student requires a medical evaluation in order to determine eligibility, the district will coordinate with the parents to arrange for the evaluation at district expense or through the use of public or private insurance if the parent consents to allow the district to use the insurance.
+When assessing for specific learning disabilities, the guardian and a group of qualified professionals must be part of the group.
+If the student requires a medical evaluation in order to determine eligibility, the District will coordinate with the guardians to arrange for the evaluation at District expense or through the use of public or private insurance if the guardian consents to allow the District to use the insurance.